 - Have a medical evaluation;

-- Pass respiratory fit testing; and
+- Pass respiratory fit testing; and/or

 - Undergo respirator use training.

-Respirator use itself may create a hazard to the user if he/she is not physically able to wear such a device.
+Respirator use itself may create a hazard to the user if they will not physically able to wear such a device.
 The first step to ensuring each person's safety requires a medical evaluation questionnaire to be filled out.
 If the person is only going to wear a N, R, and/or P series type respirator, the questionnaire entitled “Respirator Medical Questionnaire Form for N, R, P Series Respirators” needs to be completed.
 For all other types of respirators, the other available questionnaire needs to be completed.
 (Both forms are available on the right side of this page under the Respiratory Protection Medical Questionnaire link.)
 If you are unsure which form to fill out, contact the EH&S Department.
 Questionnaires will be reviewed by a RIT-assigned physician or a licensed health care professional.
 If approved to wear a respirator, EH&S will conduct the appropriate type of respirator fit testing and assign a respirator and/or cartridge type to be used.

 Respirator users must clean, store and maintain their respirator so that its use does not present a health hazard in itself.